Important safety information for Apple TV

 Charging the Siri Remote.
 Charge the third-generation Siri Remote with a USB-C cable.
 Charge the first- or second-generation Siri Remote with the included Lightning cable, or with other third-party “Made for iPhone” Lightning cables.
-Using counterfeit or damaged cables or chargers, or charging when moisture is present, can cause fire, electric shock, injury or damage to the remote or other property.
-When you use a power adapter to charge the Siri Remote, make sure the cable is fully inserted into the power adapter before you plug the adapter into a power point.
+Using counterfeit or damaged cables or chargers, or charging when moisture is present, can cause fire, electric shock, injury, or damage to the remote or other property.
+When you use a power adapter to charge the Siri Remote, make sure the cable is fully inserted into the power adapter before you plug the adapter into a power outlet.

-Lightning cable and connector (First- or Second-Generation Siri Remote.
+Lightning cable and connector (First- or Second-Generation Siri Remote).
 Avoid prolonged skin contact with the connector when the Lightning cable is plugged into a power source, because it may cause discomfort or injury.
 Avoid situations where your skin is in contact with the Lightning connector for a long period of time when it’s plugged in.
-For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow or your body.
+For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow, or your body.
 Take special care if you have a physical condition that affects your ability to detect heat against the body.

 Avoid prolonged skin contact with the connector when the Lightning cable is plugged into a power source, because it may cause discomfort or injury.
 Avoid situations where your skin is in contact with the Lightning connector for a long period of time when it’s plugged in.
-For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow or your body.
+For example, while the Siri Remote is charging or while the Lightning cable is plugged into a power source, don’t sit or sleep on it or place it under a blanket, pillow, or your body.
 Take special care if you have a physical condition that affects your ability to detect heat against the body.